-Are you searching for over-the counter relief from mild fever, headaches, or other aches and pains?
+Are you seeking over-the-counter relief from mild fever, headaches, or other aches and pains?
 Tylenol, also known by its generic name acetaminophen, is one drug that might help you.
 However, when you take a pain-relieving drug, there are some important questions:

 - What does it do?